What is super() in python

 Keep Learning

-- How Django Signals Work
+- How Does Django and Celery Work